fusonic/dotnet-extensions/docs/Hangfire/README.md

 This way we you can atomically perform your business operation including scheduling commands/events which must be executed afterwards, so that we get into an consistent state.

 Registration:

 ```cs
 Container.RegisterOutOfBandDecorators();
 Container.RegisterDecorator(typeof(IRequestHandler<,>), typeof(TransactionalRequestHandlerDecorator<,>));
 ```

+If you want to process notifications out of band it is important to call `Container.RegisterOutOfBandDecorators()` before you register any other decorator.
+Otherwise this would cause the `NotificationDispatcher` to try to resolve a decorator instead of the actual `NotificationHandler`.

 Usage:

 ```cs
 [OutOfBand]
 public class SendEmailCommandHandler : IRequestHandler<SendEmailCommand>